zomars/lab/content/posts/2021/dependabot-pull-request-github-actions/dependabot-pull-request-github-actions.md

 Fortunately now that is a thing of the past.

 Today we can use our regular `pull_request` event workflow with additional jobs specific for Dependabot PRs.
+Another thing you need to do is to copy relevant secrets from action secrets to dependabot secrets.

 ### Additional jobs